Classroom Strategies for Behavior Management

 Behavior Management is a phrase we know and

-loathe love, but with so many different programs, resources and options out there, how do we hone in on what really works in our classroom?
-It’s tough to do, and it could mean changing it up year after year!
-But having a system in place for managing behavior expectations is the most important foundation to a smooth school year.
+loathe love.
+I’m going to share effective strategies for behavior management in the classroom.
+Having a system in place for managing behavior expectations is the most important foundation to a smooth school year.
 If students know what is expected of them and are motivated to make smart choices in the classroom, you get the green light to actually teach… because how can you actually teach when kiddos are recreating a jungle scene from Mean Girls in your room?!
 (I hope you just pictured this happening in your head..
 I know I did!)

 In this blog post I’ll be explaining how I use a positive behavior rating scale, known as the Behavior Expectations Scale in my third grade classroom to set clear expectations, promote positive choices, and communicate with parents daily.

 Behavior Management: Expectations Scale

 To be clear, The Behavior Expectations Scale is not a set of classroom rules (you need classroom rules, this scale helps reinforce them).
 It is not a clip chart, and it is not a list of rewards or consequences.
 It is meant to help students manage their own behavior by understanding what is expected of them.
 The Behavior Expectations Scale ranges from Level 1 to Level 4, with titles ranging from Falling Below Expectations (1) to Exceeding Expectations (4).
 Within each number are three bullet points explaining behaviors that make up that level.
 The bullet points cover following classroom rules, showing effort, and work completion.